cs-4241-2024/a1-gettingstarted/README.md

 This is the first project for CS4241, WebWare.
 It is a simple website that displays some information about me.

+\* This assignment was turned in 8 hours late because I had COVID.

 ## 🛠️ Technical Achievements
  - Modified server to easily expand served files
  - Page styled & animated with CSS (html, body, tables, buttons, header, footer, etc. + hover animations)